How to Stay Focused and Boost Concentration

 Then, if they find it socially scary to turn someone down, she encourages them to work that fear into their response.
 “I say, ‘I know this may disappoint you’ before declining,” she explains.
 In addition to taking some of the power away from the fears, Gilman says the statement allows the person listening to feel considered.

 Gilman counsels people to be proactive, looking at the month ahead in their calendar and cancelling everything that is a “no”— and then making sure also that “yes” activities are present.
 “Once you’ve cut ties with distractions and prioritized things you really desire, you start feeling more comfortable in your skin.”

-For your emotional and bodily benefit, consider these stress management tips.
+For your emotional and bodily benefit, consider trying these stress management tips from the experts.